icaps25/icaps25.github.io/content/program/workshops/hplan.md

 ## Further Information

-- Are you interested in presenting your already published work?
-Reach out to us!
+- **Are you interested in presenting your already published work?** Reach out to us!
 - Do you want to join our team of reviewers?
+(Maybe even next year?)
 Please reach out to us!
 - On the HPlan website [hplan.hierarchical-task.net](https://hplan.hierarchical-task.net) you find, among others, a list of bibtex entries for all accepted papers in all HPlan editions.
 Individual workshop pages of past editions are available by adding the respective year, e.g., you may use [hplan2024.hierarchical-task.net](https://hplan2024.hierarchical-task.net) for last year's edition (or [hplan2025.hierarchical-task.net](https://hplan2025.hierarchical-task.net) for this exact page).
 - We have a mailing list (via google groups) for hierarchical planning with currently approx. 70 subscribers.
 The list is almost zero traffic (in some years it *is* literally zero), moderated, and only allows mails related to hierarchical planning!
 Interested?
 Drop Pascal an email.